polarityio/wiz/README.md

 The Domain used to obtain your WIZ Authentication Token

 ### API Region
-The region where the API User resides.  (e.g. us1, us2, eu1, eu2 ...)
+The region where the API User resides.  (e.g., us1, us2, eu1, eu2 ...)

 ### Client ID
 Your Wiz Client ID